denten-books/plain-text/4-simulation.md

 certain familiar arrangement of matter.
 Readers know what to do with paper pages.
 They understand its affordances.
 The metaphor encourages readers to extend their knowledge of the physical world into the projected, virtual world.
 For example, paper pages can be turned.
 We know they usually proceed one another, sequentially.
-And we are attuned to expect the same attributes to hold true in the vehicle---the domain receiving the tenor of the simulation.
+And we are attuned to expect the same attributes to hold true in the vehicle---the domain receiving the tenor of the metaphor.
 The action of turning virtual pages should, in theory, set off a series of corresponding actions in the target digital domain.
 In other words, turning the page on the screen should correspond to a similar action on the disk.
-But it is not necessarily the action we expect.
+But the action does necessarily meet our expectations.
 The arrangement of information stored on the disk affords different physical actions from the arrangement of information on a page.
-An English-language character on the disk occupies eight bits, or units information, on a disk where a print character occupies one.
+An English-language character on the disk occupies eight bits on a disk where a print character occupies one.
 The disk can tolerate millions of rewrites, where the paper medium wears out after only a few.
 The paper inscription is visible to the naked eye where the digital inscription is not.

 The simulation is necessary perhaps, because the reading and writing of digital data can involve processes far outside of everyday experience.
 For